felipestanzani/beyondsight/README.md

 # BeyondSight

-A Java code dependency analyzer and impact analysis tool that uses graph database technology to provide comprehensive code relationship insights.
+A code dependency analyzer and impact analysis tool that uses graph database technology to provide comprehensive code relationship insights.

 ## Overview

+When a developer uses an LLM to change code, this LLM "greps" the source code in search of references to that element that is being changed.
+The big issue is that grep returns many things that are not related to the code being changed.
+This way, the LLM ends up spending too many tokens and context to find the code references and sometimes considers the wrong ones.

+BeyondSight solves this.

+Instead of grepping, the LLM calls one of the BeyondSight MCP tools and receives the whole direct and indirect references to the code you want it to change.
+In small projects, it is good; in big projects, it is simply killer.

-BeyondSight analyzes Java projects to extract code structure and relationships, storing them in a Neo4j graph database.
+The tool analyzes the project to extract code structure and relationships, storing them in a Neo4j graph database.
 It provides REST APIs for performing impact analysis queries, helping developers understand the ripple effects of code changes across their codebase.

 ## Features

-- **Java Project Parsing**: Automatically parses Java source code and extracts classes, methods, and fields
+- **Code Project Parsing**: Automatically parses source code and extracts classes, methods, and fields
 - **Graph Database Storage**: Stores code relationships in Neo4j for efficient querying
 - **REST API**: Comprehensive API for impact analysis queries
 - **MCP Integration**: Model Context Protocol (MCP) server for LLM integration